What do I need to bring for the overnight stay in the residence halls?

 We do not have housing available on-campus for parents.

 Do any hotels give a discount when visiting SAU?

-Visit www.visitquadcities.com for a list of local hotels .
+Visit www.visitquadcities.com for a list of local hotels.
 Mention SAU for possible discounts.
-The majority of hotels are within 10 or 15 minutes of campus.
+The majority of hotels are within 10-15 minutes of campus.

 Is there a cost for meals?

 No. Breakfast and lunch are included on the second day.
-Pizza is provided to the students later in the evening,but please plan to eat dinner prior to arriving on-campus.
+Please plan to eat dinner prior to arriving on campus.

 Will I be with my child during class selection?